Lako-FC/warfacebot/README.md

 It is composed of two parts, similary to the game:

- - **Launcher**: It is responsible to log you in to the authentication server which will provide us a "session token".
-The launcher is made seperate in order to be scriptable and customizable (for instance, you can make it work for different Warface servers such as VN, RU, or BR).
-There are several launchers:
-   + `wb.sh`: Bash launcher for GNU/Linux users;
-   + `wb_launcher.hta`: GUI launcher for Windows users;
-   + `wbd_launcher`: Bash launcher when warfacebot is compiled DBUS mode;
-   + `wbm_launcher`: Bash launcher for the DBUS manager;
  - **Client** - `wb` - The actual program.
 It uses the "session token" given by the launcher to login to the XMPP service.
 Once there, this program acts like the real game does.

-## Important notices

-This program lacks of several features that would make it totally undetectable.
-Here is the TODO list:

- - HWID is not implemented.
-Some servers ban/kick HWIDs that are not valid.
-Use the CVar `game_hwid` on launch to change it;
- - Use a real XML parser (or use a XMPP library).
-Currently, every query is hand-crafted due to historical testings.
-Besides the untrusty code, everything seems to work flawlessly (until the day the server will start sending some advanced XML I don't handle correctly).

 ## How to use